CopernicaMarketingSoftware/Documentation/Publisher/en/link-to-the-webversion-of-your-email.md

+# Link to the webversion of your email

 The webversion offers a solution for the recipient who cannot read HTML newsletters in their email program.
 You include the webversion in your email templates and documents with the {webversion} tag.
 It is also